norok2/dcmpi/README.rst

 -----
 This work is based on reverse engineering of the DICOM files and as such should not be used as a reliable source of information.
-Some of the most interesting features are only partially supported.
+Some of the features are only partially supported.
-Please get in contact if you would like suggest feature requests.
+Please get in contact if you would like to suggest additional features.

 WARNING
 -------